QUICK GUIDE TO CONTENTS

 If you would prefer not to accept cookies, you can do this by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies, please be aware that some functions and features of the Service may not work properly because we may not be able to recognize and associate you with your Outbrain account.
 In addition, we may not be able to tailor our recommendations as well as we would be able to if you had not blocked the cookies.

 Pixel tags.
-A pixel tag is a transparent graphic image, sometimes called a web beacon or tracking beacon, placed on a web page or in an email, which indicates that a page or email has been viewed.
+A pixel tag is a transparent graphic image, sometimes called a web beacon or tracking beacon, placed on a web page or in an e-mail, which indicates that a page or e-mail has been viewed.
+We do link Personal Information provided to us through the Service to Personal Information.
 In addition, a pixel tag may tell your browser to get content from another server.

 Information You Provide To Us

 In addition to the information we collect automatically, we may ask you to provide Personal Information when you sign up for the Service or otherwise communicate or interact with us.
-We may also ask you to provide other information about yourself, such as demographic information (gender, zip code, age, etc.) or certain information about your preferences and interests.
-If we combine demographic or other information we collect about you with Personal Information about you, we will treat the combined information as Personal Information.
+We may also ask you to provide other information about yourself, such as name, e-mail address and phone number.
 If you apply to become a customer of Outbrain, we may request additional information from you via customer application forms, insertion orders and other forms.
+If you are a customer, we may provide you with the ability to access your account via an Open ID provider, in which case we will ask for your Open ID authentication information.
 If you do not want your Personal Information collected, please do not submit it.
 In order to ensure the safekeeping of your information, network advertising companies and publishers are not permitted to directly collect Personal Information through the Service.

 We may use third party analytics vendors to evaluate and provide us with information about the use of the Service.
 We do not share Personal Information with these third parties, but they may set and access their own cookies, pixel tags and similar technologies on your Device and they may otherwise collect or have access to information about you, including Usage Information.